wapdat/data-sanitiser/README.md

-# Sanitise (by removal, tokenisaction, or redactions) Personal and Private Data
+# Sanitise (by removal, tokenisaction, or redaction) Personal and Private Data

 Code (regular expresssions and NTLK) to tokenise (remove) Private Personal Data in unstructured data.

-Essentially, it uses NTLK Named Entity Recognition, along with a waterfall of regular expressions that identify and replace any words (entities) that match the expected pattern of known personal and private information, in a way to retain some level of readability, and semantic meaning in the data.
+Essentially, it cleans data of personal information, using NTLK Named Entity Recognition, along with a waterfall of regular expressions that identify and replace any words (entities) that match the expected pattern of known personal and private information.
+It does this in a way to retain some level of readability, and semantic meaning in the data.

 It turns this...